VladimirMarkelov/haku/docs/usage.md

 - `arch` - CPU architecture: aarch64, arm, asmjs, hexagon, mips, mips64, msp430, powerpc,
   powerpc64, s390x, sparc, sparc64, wasm32, x86, x86_64, xcore
 - `endian` - endianness: big, little

+#### Environment variables

+Reading environment variables is transparent: they are used in the same way as variables defined by a script(e.g., `echo ${PATH}` prints the content of the environment variable `PATH` if the script has not defined its own variable with the same and has shadowed the environment variable making it inaccessible).
+To change and remove environment variables, the engine provides the following functions:

+- `set-env`, `setenv` - `set-env(var-name, new-value)` assigns the new value `new-value` to the environment variable `var-name`;
+- `del-env`, `delenv` - `del-env(var-name)` removes the environment variable `var-name` defined by the script;
+- `clear-env`, `clearenv` - `clear-env()` deletes all environment variables defined by the script.

+Note: all mentioned functions never change the system environment variables.
+All changes are local to the running script.
+So, `del-env` does not remove a variable if it has existed before `haku` script is executed.
+If you want to "delete" such variable, use workaround with empty value: `set_env(var-name, "")`.

 #### User info